awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2022.md

 **Warning**
 Using `0.0.0.0/0` allows all IPv4 addresses to access your instance using SSH\.
 This is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, you authorize only a specific IP address or range of addresses to access your instance\.

-   1. Choose the link for the security group\.
+   1. If there is no inbound rule to allow HTTP \(port 80\) connections, you must the add rule now\.
+Choose the link for the security group\.
 Using the procedures in [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule), add a new inbound security rule with the following values:
       + **Type**: HTTP
       + **Protocol**: TCP
       + **Port Range**: 80
       + **Source**: Custom

 1. Test your web server\.
 In a web browser, type the public DNS address \(or the public IP address\) of your instance\.
 If there is no content in `/var/www/html`, you should see the Apache test page\.

-You can get the public DNS for your instance using the Amazon EC2 console \(check the **Public DNS** column; if this column is hidden, choose **Show/Hide Columns** \(the gear\-shaped icon\) and choose **Public DNS**\)\.
+   You can get the public DNS for your instance using the Amazon EC2 console \(check the **Public IPv4 DNS** column; if this column is hidden, choose **Preferences** \(the gear\-shaped icon\) and toggle on **Public IPv4 DNS**\)\.

    Verify that the security group for the instance contains a rule to allow HTTP traffic on port 80\.
 For more information, see [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.
 **Important**
-If you are not using Amazon Linux, you may also need to configure the firewall on your instance to allow these connections\.
+If you are not using Amazon Linux, you might also need to configure the firewall on your instance to allow these connections\.
 For more information about how to configure the firewall, see the documentation for your specific distribution\.
 ![\[Apache test page\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/apache_test_page_al2_2.4.png)

 Apache httpd serves files that are kept in a directory called the Apache document root\.
 The Amazon Linux Apache document root is `/var/www/html`, which by default is owned by root\.

 To allow the `ec2-user` account to manipulate files in this directory, you must modify the ownership and permissions of the directory\.
 There are many ways to accomplish this task\.
-In this tutorial, you add `ec2-user` to the `apache` group, to give the `apache` group ownership of the `/var/www` directory and assign write permissions to the group\.<a name="setting-file-permissions-2022"></a>
+In this tutorial, you add `ec2-user` to the `apache` group to give the `apache` group ownership of the `/var/www` directory and assign write permissions to the group\.<a name="setting-file-permissions-2022"></a>

 **To set file permissions**